amcgregor/dotfiles/README.md

 # Alice's Dotfiles

-These are a small collection of miscelaneous configuration files for GNU/Linux, BSD, or otherwise UN*X-ish software.
+These are a small collection of miscellaneous configuration files for GNU/Linux, BSD, or otherwise UN*X-ish software.
 To use:

 ### 1. Obtain a copy of this repository.